bareboat-necessities/bbn-wave-period-esp32/README.md

 1. Calculate the coefficient for previous step using known wave length in trochoidal model.
 1. This gives a simple formula to produce vertical displacement from measured vertical acceleration.
 Valid in the considered models even by observations from a moving vessel (assuming speed doesn’t change much)

+## TODO

+* Tilt compensation.
+No magnetometer needed as we only need vertical projection of acceleation.
+Mahony algorithm using accel and gyro (without mag) should be enough.
+Existing github MahonyAHRS implementations need to be modified to take delta_t in update(), instead of assuming fixed sample frequency in integration.